conleym/mac-setup/README.md

 ### Other stuff

-Iterm2, with integration, dotfiles, various settings via the `defaults` command, etc.
+Iterm2, with integration, various settings via the `defaults` command, etc.

 Select ports role with list of ports to select, etc.